Quebec residents

 Please note that only Canadian citizens (including Canadian First Nations) and permanent residents can apply for Quebec residency for the purposes of tuition fee assessment.
 All other categories of students (International, Refugee, Diplomat, Visitor's Visa, etc.) may not be considered as Quebec residents according to the Ministry of Education's directives.
 There are, however, certain fee exemptions for students of these categories that allow for tuition fee reductions; click here for more information.

-Important re Break in Enrolment: Note that if a student is absent for more than 2 semesters (not counting the Summer term), it may be necessary to reprove their Quebec residency, given that certain Quebec statuses are permanent whereas others are not and are therefore impacted by breaks in enrolment at McGill (refer to the chart listed at the bottom of this page).
-Please verify your legal status in Minerva (select your appropriate term) to confirm that the QC residency is still active.
-If not, please contact us (applicants to Medicine: contact the Faculty of Medicine Admissions Office).
-A table of break in enrolment scenarios is provided at the end of this page.
+Important re Break in Enrolment: Note that if a student is absent (i.e. not enrolled) for more than 2 semesters (not counting the Summer term), it may be necessary to reprove their Quebec residency status.
+Please verify your legal and tuition fee status in Minerva (select the appropriate term) to confirm that the QC residency is still active.
+If not, please contact us.
+Applicants to Medicine: contact the Faculty of Medicine Admissions Office.
+A table of break in enrolment scenarios is available here.

 McGill reserves the right to request additional documentation not indicated in the tables below, depending on the circumstances of your individual request.